Skip to content

 The Indian government has been introducing pivotal reforms in the Budget to bolster the economy and increase the attractiveness and competitiveness of the International Financial Services Centre (IFSC) globally.
 These reforms will help foster a robust financial ecosystem, capable of supporting the nation’s ambitious economic goals of becoming a developed country.
 The 2024 Budget is a curious wait for foreign organisations looking to enter India as well as the IFSC.
 The aim is to enhance the organisational reach of such foreign companies not only in India, but across the world.

-Expectations and Potential Way Forward
+Link to Expectations and Potential Way Forward Expectations and Potential Way Forward

 Leveraging Further Tax Benefits: One of the key reforms mooted is the exemption of withholding tax on payments made to IFSC units located in the IFSC, irrespective of whether the payee is a resident or not.
 A declaration during the setting up phase shall settle things, simplifying regulatory procedures and promoting a conducive business environment within the IFSC.
 This exemption is crucial for IFSC units benefiting from tax holidays, offering the dual advantage of increased liquidity and reduced compliance burden.
 Further, units set up in IFSC before inception of International Financial Services Centre Authority (IFSCA), should have increased and continuous tax exemptions.